Vincent Crisanti: Deputy mayor

 Crisanti was named a deputy mayor of Toronto by John Tory on December 1, 2014.

 On September 8, 2017, at the "Ford Fest" BQQ event where Doug Ford announced his candidacy for mayor of Toronto in 2018, Crisanti was quoted as publicly saying “If anybody out there doubts the power of Ford Nation, just come here tonight … I got first elected in 2010 with the support of Rob Ford and I’m here today because of the Fords and I want to thank them.”
 As a result of Crisanti's statement, which was interpreted as support for Doug Ford's candidacy for mayor in the 2018 municipal election, John Tory removed Crisanti as deputy mayor, replacing him with Stephen Holyday.

 2018 election

 Crisanti stood for re-election to Toronto City Council in the 2018 municipal election in the newly expanded Ward 1 Etobicoke North, created as a result of the Toronto ward boundary changes imposed by the Ontario government of Doug Ford.
 The new Ward 1 had the same boundaries as the federal and provincial ridings.
 In the campaign, Premier Ford announced his support for his nephew Michael Ford, to whom Crisanti would lose.

 2022 election

-Crisanti was elected as councillor for Etobicoke North in October 2022, the first councillor for the ward since 1997 who was not related to the Ford family.
+Crisanti was elected as councillor for Etobicoke North in October 2022, the first time since 1997 the north Etobicoke ward elected a councillor not a member of the Ford family.